delftswa/delftswa.github.io/chapter/main.md

 This chapter explains what the Play Framework is, what it is made of, how you can use it, how you can contribute to it, and who else is involved.

-[Play Framework](https://playframework.com/) is a Web application framework for both Java and Scala.
+[Play Framework](https://playframework.com/) is a web application framework for both Java and Scala.
 Play provides you the tools to quickly and easily develop scalable, modern and fast web applications.
 Web application frameworks come a [dime](https://github.com/showcases/web-application-frameworks)